Pre-existing Conditions Coverage

 Disclosing Pre-existing Conditions

 It’s essential to fully disclose all pre-existing conditions when applying for insurance.
-Failure to disclose can result in:
+Failure to disclose can result in:- Claim denials

 - Policy cancellations